Lionofjuda595900/thoughtsofnightfall/README.md

 # thoughtsofnightfall
-Gnostic Occult of seeking the truth of humanity through monastic knowledge
+Truth of the human condition
+Devine Insanity
+Truth as it is